Family Business Transfers- All Good Until Nov 1, 2021 -or later!

 Again, the government being on social justice agendas, combined with not being really sure what it's trying to accomplish has caused significant confusion in these policies.
 Thus, too many agendas and not enough experience causes lots of confusion to the public, tax advisors shaking their heads, and government employees needing to clarify positions again and again (trend over the last two years).

-The only good thing is you can transfer your business by November 1, 2021 and it's all good.
+The only good thing is you can transfer your business by November 1, 2021 and it's all good, subject to GAAR -General Anti Avoidance Rules if the transaction is completed merely to reduce income taxes.

 Updated : July 22, 2021